inspetor/slate/source/includes/_exception.md

 7002 | event_id is a required property.
 It must not be null 7003 | session_id is a required property.
 It must not be null 7004 | price is a required property.
-It must not be null 7005 | seating_option is a required property.
-It must not be null 7006 | price is not valid
+It must not be null 7005 | price is not valid.
+It must be a double value equals or greater than zero.
-7007 | quantity is a required property.
-It must not be null
+7006 | quantity is a required property.
+It must be an integer greater than zero.

 ## PassRecoveryException